Join us for our next meeting that will be held on

 John Perilloux demonstrated how to craft tenons with a guillotine tool at October's meeting.
 To read more and view videos of the demonstration, click here.

-Please update your calendars with our upcoming meetings in 2015 and 2016:
+Please update your calendars with our upcoming meetings in 2016:

 For more information about meetings and events, visit the Events Page.